 Business Insider Intelligence

 Meeting Customer Expectations Begins at Point of Sale

 When a customer makes a purchase, enable your store associates to build first-hand trust directly at the Point of Sale.
 Providing customers accurate information on the availability of the merchandise they wish to purchase is key to a seamless customer experience.
 Integrating your POS and distribution tools allows retailers to set attainable “Available to Promise” dates.
 This helps store associates feel confident when helping customers complete a purchase and eliminates the guesswork in confirming availability.

 Surpass customer expectations by providing accurate information on when they can anticipate their merchandise upon checking out.
-Smart technology will calculate accurate delivery dates based on multiple criteria, such as quantities on-hand, vendor lead times, and transfer time between warehouses.
+Smart technology will calculate accurate delivery dates based on multiple criteria, such as quantities on-hand, vendor lead times, and transfer time between your distribution centers.

 In addition, logistical scheduling plans optimize delivery routes that match your business’ defined criteria.
 Schedule at a detailed level using specific stop times and multiple addresses.
 With logistical scheduling, you have the ability to:

 Establish timeframes to deliver in specific areas by day/week